 They do so even yet, and when antimony was administered there was no doubt about its working.Old-Time Makers of Medicine

-antimony acts as a trivalent element in the formation of a chloride.
+Antimony acts as a trivalent element in the formation of a chloride.

-antimony is prepared from the sulphide in a very simple manner.
+Antimony is prepared from the sulphide in a very simple manner.

 brittle metallic element, early 15c., from Old French antimoine and directly from Medieval Latin antimonium, an alchemist's term (used 11c. by Constantinus Africanus), origin obscure, probably a Latinization of Greek stimmi "powdered antimony, black antimony" (a cosmetic used to paint the eyelids), from some Arabic word (cf. al 'othmud), unless the Arabic word is from the Greek or the Latin is from Arabic; probably ultimately from Egyptian stm "powdered antimony."
 In French folk etymology, anti-moine "monk's bane" (from moine).